Chart Color Schemes

 Theodore has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for Theodore, and new addresses validated by AreaSearch since the Census, Theodore's population is estimated at around 3726 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Theodore's population is estimated at around 3726 as of November 2025.
 This reflects a decrease of 72 people (1.9%) since the 2021 Census, which reported a population of 3798 people.
 The change is inferred from the resident population of 3726, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1186 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-While Theodore experienced a 1.9% decline since census, the SA3 area achieved 0.2% growth, highlighting divergent population trends.
+While Theodore experienced a 1.9% decline since census, the SA3 area achieved 0.1% growth, highlighting divergent population trends.
 Population growth for the area was primarily driven by natural growth that contributed approximately 74.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population